shanedrabing/seedling/README.md

 Quick and easy molecular phylogenies.

-## Warning

-The method used for tree-construction is purely my effort, so it should be considered extremely inaccurate.
-Take the biological relevance of these trees with a grain of salt, but do have fun with the program!

 ## Installation

 Clone this repository to your local machine with git, then install with Python.